-- (1) The teacher will talk with you. - (2) Your work will not be accepted, and you will receive no credit for the test or the assignment.

-(1) Your parents will have to come to school for a meeting with you, your teacher, and the principal.
+- 1. The teacher will talk with you. - 2.
+Your work will not be accepted, and you will receive no credit for the test or the assignment.
+If this rule continues to be broken: - 1.
+Your parents will have to come to school for a meeting with you, your teacher, and the principal.